archethic-foundation/aeip/AEIP-2.md

 To achieve this, the `properties` attribute will be used, to determine the number of distinct UTXO we want to create.

-Each properties list,  will produce several UTXO with their own ID, to give unique properties to a collection item.
+Each property list, will produce several UTXO with their own ID, to give unique properties to a collection item.

 For example, if we want to create a collection of 3 tokens, which should be unique and transferable separately, we can encode the transaction content in that way:
 ```json